rbeiter/raspberrypi-pico/blinker00/README.txt

     wdata[3]=0x20000000;

-the led will blink but it will not write it to flash.
+If loaded into ram it will run from ram but not be written to flash it will be lost when power goes.
+The documentation shows that you can use most of the SRAM space and you do not have to start at 0x20000000.

+I do not know what happens if you mix and match flash and ram.

 To see this in action use the 0x10000000 address load it into the board.
 Power cycle or reset and confirm.
 Change wdata[3] and the DELAY values to be faster or slower, using bootsel load this SRAM based program into the card and it will run in sram and blink at the new rate.
 A reset or power cycle will return it to the program on flash blinking at the old rate.

 The pico board has a LED attached to GPIO 25.
 As with most microcontrollers there is a reset and/or clocking solution to save power.
 Before you can talk to the IO block we have to release reset.

 Also as with most microcontrollers the GPIO pins are multiplexed so that particular pins can connect one of multiple internal peripherals.
-The typical GPIO solution for generic manipulation of the pins is the SIO or Software I/O peripheral.
+The typical GPIO solution for generic manipulation of the pins is the SIO or Software I/O peripheral (for this part).
 After reset the pins are not assigned a function.
 For most GPIO pins function 5 will connect the pin to SIO.

 Not normally visible to programmers or not easly visible the external pins of a device have I/O pads that among other things control input and output and voltage levels.
 You will often not see these as for example if you connect to a UART the logic will enable the pad for output for a TX pin and input for the RX pin.
 We apparently have direct control.
-So the next step is to enable the I/O pads, we want to use this pin for push pull so we really only need to make it an output (I assume, didnt try) but this enables input and output.
+The I/O pads default to output not disabled (the output enable is controled by the peripheral (SIO) not the pad, and input enabled.
+There is a pull up enabled on reset but that is okay for this example as we are going to push/pull (drive the pin both high and low, are not relying on a pull up nor pull down).
+It does not appear that we have to release reset on the PADS in order to use the pins (only to talk to the pads registers I assume).

 Lastly we talk to the SIO peripheral to enable the pin as an output and then set the pin high and low to blink the led.
 The DELAY function